ZachMaxwell/cashflow-app/README.md

 # cashflow-app
-Cashflow is a Django app that can be used to keep track of monthly cashflows
+Cashflow is a Django app that can be used to keep track of your monthly cashflow